-After they are created in the IVF process, a selected number of specific embryos are transferred from the laboratory into the mother’s uterus.
+After embryos are created in the IVF process, a selected number of specific embryos are transferred from the laboratory into the mother’s uterus.
 For a successful pregnancy and healthy baby the embryo or embryos must implant on the uterine wall.
 The term “blastocyst transfer” refers to performing this procedure at a specific time in the embryo’s development.

 It is easier to choose healthier embryos for transfer when they are farther along in development.